 8. Get ideas

 Connecting with other parents or educators about their teaching techniques can bring creative juice to your curriculum.
-Check out the Bay Backpack Blog, which features school spotlights and easy activities for kids.
+Check out Bay Backpack, which features school spotlights and easy activities for kids.
 And to discuss the benefits of outdoor play with other parents and professionals, join the Children and Nature Network.